-The Specialty Recruitment Office at the Joint Royal College of Physicians Training Board (JRCPTB) have coordinated recruitment to core medical training since 2008.
+The Specialty Recruitment Office at the Royal College of Physicians (RCP) have coordinated recruitment to core medical training since 2008.
 In that time the process has grown to incorporate all four UK nations and acute care common stem (acute medicine).

 The intention was to introduce a process which was fair, effective, strong, robust, transparent, and efficient.

 We believe that such a system has been created and introduced with very positive feedback received each year by the from all stakeholders - candidates, clinicians and the four nations.

 We work closely with the Joint Royal College of Physicians (JRCPTB) and intend to continue working to deliver a high quality and robust recruitment process in future years, providing an excellent service to all stakeholders and helping to improve patient care by ensuring the standards required of new trainees.